 Ending a Marriage

-In a Non-Simplified Dissolution of Marriage, a married person may seek a Parenting Plan, Parental Responsibility, Equitable Distribution, Alimony, Child Support and for their status to be restored as single.
-Because other issues are involved with this type of case, it may be best for you to be represented by an attorney due to the variety of issues that can arise.
+In a Dissolution of Marriage, a married person may seek a Parenting Plan, Parental Responsibility, Equitable Distribution, Alimony, Child Support, and for their status to be restored as single.
+It may be best for you to be represented by an attorney due to the variety of issues that can arise.

 A Parenting Plan is a legal document that explains how the parents will share their child.
-Florida law no longer uses the term “custody” in divorce cases; instead, parents receive time-sharing.
+Florida law no longer uses the term custody in divorce cases; instead, parents receive time-sharing.
 Time-sharing and custody mean the same thing.
-To receive a final order about the children, each party must complete a 4-hour parenting course for the court to enter a final Parenting Plan.
+Each party must complete a 4–hour parenting course for the court to enter a final Parenting Plan.
 The parties can take the course in person or online.
-After completing the course, you must file the certificate of completion with the court.
+You must file the certificate of parenting course completion with the court.

 - When a child spends time with each parent.

 - How the parents will exchange the child.

 - How to make major decisions concerning the child.